sergio11/tvnexa_androidtv/README.md

 ### Favorite channels

+🌟 Welcome to your favorite channels!

+This screen is your personalized space where you can easily access all your favorite channels in one place.
+Never miss out on your favorite shows and content!

+Explore the list of channels you've marked as favorites and quickly access their live stream or on-demand content.
+Enjoy the convenience of having your favorite channels at your fingertips at all times! 📺🎉

 <p align="center">
   <img width="700px" src="doc/picture_25.png" />
 </p>

 ### Full screen player

+📺 Welcome to the Full-Screen Player!

+Here, you can fully immerse yourself in the viewing experience of your favorite programs.
+Enjoy streaming in fullscreen and don't miss a single detail.

+Moreover, while you're enjoying the content, you also have the option to bookmark the channel as a favorite with just one click.
+This way, you can easily access it in the future!

+Sit back, relax, and enjoy your favorite content in all its glory with our Full-Screen Player! 🎬🔍

 <p align="center">
   <img width="700px" src="doc/picture_26.png" />